jzi96/SourceCodeGenerators/README.md

 ## AutoNotifyGenerator

-Auto implemenation for [`INotifyPropertyChanged`](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged).
+Auto implementation for [`INotifyPropertyChanged`](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged).
 You only have to specify the field and mark the field with the attribute and generator will automatically generate the property and raise the event.

 ```csharp